 Trauma Sensitive Yoga DVD

 by Beth Jones

 Reviewed by Rose Kress

 For trauma survivors, to say that the body can be an uncomfortable place to live is an understatement.
-Bessel van der Kolk defines trauma as the “inability to be present.”
+One definition of trauma is the “inability to be present.”
 Yoga is a tool, that when utilized, can bring anyone to the present moment.Beth Jones states that this Trauma Sensitive Yoga DVD is “specifically designed to address the needs of survivors who are actively working with a therapist or who have healed through traditional talk therapy and wish to now address the body.”
 This DVD is meant to provide a gentle entryway into the body.There are three tracks on this DVD; a three-minute introduction and two 30 minute yoga practices.

 The first track is an introduction to Beth and Trauma Sensitive Yoga.
 As she speaks about the practice, demonstrations of both practices play on the screen.
 Beth gives permission to do as much as you would like, but also gives a reminder that “when and if healing occurs, depends on the individual.”
 This practice is designed in such a way that the participant can go at their own pace, exploring what arises.